diaspora/diaspora/README.markdown

 #### Octopress comes with
 1. A nice, easy to configure theme that focuses on readability.
-2. Built in support for Twitter, Delicious, and Disqus Comments.
+2. Built in support for Twitter, Delicious, Disqus Comments, Google Analytics, and Custom Search.
-3. Rake tasks that make development fast, and deployment easy.
+3. Rake tasks that make development fast, and deploying easy.

 ## Why?
 1. Building a Jekyll blog from scratch is a lot of work.